-According to the credit conditions survey, in the fourth quarter of 2022, compared to the previous quarter, demand for retail loans increased slightly.
+According to the credit conditions survey, in the first quarter of 2023, compared to the previous quarter, demand for retail loans increased slightly.
 In the next quarter, slight increase in demand for retail loans is expected.
-In particular, according to the data available to National Bank, in the fourth quarter, compared to the third quarter, the annualized growth rate5 of retail loans equaled to 9% (see Figure 5).
+In particular, according to the data available to National Bank of Georgia, in the first quarter, compared to the previous quarter, the annualized growth rate5 of retail loans equaled to 16.9% (see Figure 5).
 In terms of currencies, the growth of retail loan portfolio was mainly driven by domestic currency loans.
-It is important to indicate that in the fourth quarter foreign currency lending growth equaled to 0.1%.
+It is important to indicate that in the first quarter foreign currency lending growth equaled to 10.7%.
 Representatives of the banking sector expect slight increase in demand for retail loans in the next quarter.